Anton-Gladyshev/pypty/README.md

-# Setting Up the Python Environment and Installating PyPty
+# Setting Up the Python Environment and Installing PyPty

 To create a proper Python environment and install PyPty, you can use **conda**, **mamba**, or **micromamba**.
 With **conda**, use: